Geography

 Office hours

 Office hours are face to face or online.
-Please specify in the 'Notes' box on the bookings site if you are joining face to face or on Teams.
+Please let me know if you would like to meet face to face or on Teams.

 Dr Federico Caprotti